u1i/linkedin-posts/README.md

 Want to be part of this collaborative effort?
 Check out our event calendar and join us in person if you can.
 Let's turn big ideas into impactful actions!

 ---

+How often do you see posts on LinkedIn saying, "It was great to speak at this AI event yesterday," and think, "What?
+I hadn’t even heard about this event.
+I would have loved to be there!"

+Singapore is ... the center of the universe 😉 but it's still a small island.
+We should be able to keep ONE calendar up to date with all the relevant AI events happening here, you know, like a Yahoo! page from back in the day.
+The good news is: we already have that, and we just need your help to keep it up-to-date.

+Zahari and team are doing a fantastic job maintaining a calendar on Luma called "Singapore AI Events" and it's super easy to submit events to that one.
+If you're hosting AI events, or hear about any upcoming AI-related gatherings in Singapore, please help spread the word by adding them to this community calendar!

+AI may involve complex technology, but often, it's really just low-tech solutions like these that are the most effective for encouraging collaboration and knowledge sharing.

+Happy birthday, Singapore.
+Love you lots.

+---

+Well, this is one of the more technical LinkedIn posts – I'm excited to introduce Spock: a powerful, easy-to-use tool for inspecting and debugging API requests and webhooks.

+With many tools moving behind paywalls, developers need accessible options more than ever.
+The web landscape has changed, and security is a major concern, but essential tools for developers shouldn't be out of reach.
+I needed an efficient, free tool, so I created Spock.
+It offers a simple web interface for creating custom endpoints and examining incoming HTTP requests.
+You get real-time updates to view request headers, query parameters, form data, and raw body, supporting both HTTP and HTTPS connections.

+Spock is available on GitHub and can be easily run using Docker.
+Add ngrok or Caddy and you've got HTTPS and basic auth for admin.
+I think It's perfect for developers needing a reliable and secure way to monitor API traffic.
+Check it out on my GitHub and give it a spin! 🖖🏽

+---

+It's another artsy Sunday – with a twist!

+Recently, when I created another set of images using my technique of writing extremely detailed prompts and then producing dozens of images via the DALL-E API, I started to notice something interesting: it produced a diverse distribution of ages, genders, and cultural backgrounds among the people in the generated pieces.

+OpenAI seems to inject these instructions into your prompts, in order to diversify the representation and promote inclusivity in AI-generated imagery.
+What is their ratio?
+Well, I've only generated 50 images per prompt, so the data isn't strong enough for a robust analysis.
+But wouldn't that be a fun project to do with a larger dataset?

+Here is the image prompt – note the absence of any reference to specifics about the person:

+"On a sweet, aromatic clay canvas, illustrate a delightful bakery scene with a claymation baker and an array of clay pastries, cakes, and breads.
+The baker should be sporting a tall hat and apron, joyfully arranging treats in a display window.
+The bakery interior should feature shelves filled with colorful, textured baked goods, and the background elements like an oven and decorations add to the cozy, handcrafted feel."

+---

+Ian runs a dynamic branding and marketing agency out of Singapore, where they are blending talent and technology to power growth for B2B brands across Asia.
+AI has changed EVERYTHING for them.
+In fact, it has been so significant that they now can... hang on, you should hear the story directly from him as he takes the mic at our upcoming event!

+Following the incredible response and quick sell-out of "Katong AI Night", we’re excited to bring you the next edition of our unique, non-tech networking event – this time in Orchard!

+Join us for an evening where you'll hear more of these 10-minute stories on how AI is changing our world.
+At "Orchard AI Stories: Real People, Real Impact", we bring together an amazing mix of people from startups, big tech, media, venture builders, public sector, and more.
+Our popular format focuses on creating genuine networking opportunities, allowing you to make real-world connections and engage in meaningful conversations about the impact of AI.

+Sign up today, as seats a are limited.
+See you in Orchard!